-What do you do when you have a stroke
+What to do when you have a stroke?

 No one is prepared for a stroke.
-But how you react to it will determine the chances of a good recovery.
+But how fast you receive medical help will determine the chances of good recovery.

-If your stroke is caused by a blood clot, you may be given a drug to disperse the clot and return the blood supply to your brain.
-This is best done within four and a half hours of your stroke symptoms starting.
-The more time that passes, the less effective this treatment will be.
-It is therefore critical to get to the hospital as fast as possible when you notice the symptoms.
+If your stroke is caused by a blood clot, you may be given a drug to disperse the clot.
+This is best done within four and a half hours of your initial stroke symptoms.

 There will be good days and bad.
 There will be days you will feel like giving up.
-Focus on the progress you’ve made, no matter how small it may seem to you, and be proud of it.
+Focus on the progress you’ve made, no matter how small it may seem to you and be proud of it.
 Remember, every little bit adds up.
 Constantly encourage yourself.
-You’ve just gone through a life-changing trauma, and it is natural that these things take time to adjust.
-Just never, ever think that you won’t get better.
+You’ve just gone through a life-changing trauma.
+Believe that you will get better.